-The relationship between coloniality and institutional racism brings about a different framing of the relationship between law and racism beyond the usual approach in terms of a gap between laws as written and as implemented in practice, or a contradiction between democratic principles (namely, the principle of equality) and the persistence of prejudiced representations of others that need to be corrected.
-Rather, coloniality and institutional racism open the possibility of a counternarrative to the persistence of racial discrimination in current European contexts.
-Instead of thinking in terms of democracies being vulnerable to racism, we consider that the persistence of an equation between the West and democracy is racially produced: "Being Western means being democratic, even though such an assertion belies the impact of colonialism and racism on the subversion of any meaningful notion of democracy" (Sayyid 2014, p.
-65).
-Both concepts also allow for an understanding of the different political meanings of exception within the interrelation of law and race: first, exception is the hidden script in the Eurocentric narration of Europe.
-Democracy has thus become a signifier that refers not so much a political regime or governmental procedures, but rather an identity and a culture that is taken as superior, universal, transcendent - exceptional.
-Second, modern states qua racial states "speak through the law" that is, "the institutionalisation of race in and through the state is a form of legal reasoning" (Goldberg 2002, p.
-123) that seeks to govern populations through their racialisation/dehumanisation and the constant reproduction of racial hierarchies.
-If in the colonised territories, "in its visible assertibility racial rule developed into a form of crisis management" (Id., 129), we can also consider this form of rule as routinely exercised in the (post)colonial metropolis.
-Racialised people are governed as a negative exception to the European democratic project within a process of continuous redrawing of boundaries between assimilable and non-assimilable, between inclusion and confinement/expulsion.
-Thirdly, if the West is discursively produced as democratic and distinct from others (Sayyid 2014, p.
-70) racism is always constructed as an externality, a deviation, an exception.
-Anti-discrimination laws operate through the Eurocentric definition of racism as the effect of illiberal, extremist, nationalist ideologies (Hesse 2004a) and they are rendered compatible with legal provisions of confinement and expulsion of racialised bodies aimed to regulate exceptional circumstances.
-The prohibition of racial discrimination (in)operates within the constraints of liberal's individual intentionality and the perceived exceptional circumstances of racialised people (i.e. cultural backwardness, illiberal and undemocratic ideologies or mind-sets).

-In the following section I analyse more in detail the reproduction of this relation between law, exceptionality and racism in the framing of the political debate about the rise of racism in Europe in the mid-1980s.
-The terms of the conversation are very familiar to those we are witnessing thirty years later: the impact of the economic crisis, the increase of immigration flows from non-Western countries and the rise of extreme right organisations and political parties.
+The relationship between coloniality and institutional racism brings about a different framing of the relationship between law and racism beyond the usual approach in terms of a gap between laws as written and as implemented in practice, or a contradiction between democratic principles (namely, the 'principle of equality') and the persistence of prejudiced representations of 'others' that need to be 'corrected'.
+Rather, coloniality and institutional racism open the possibility of a counter-narrative to the persistence of racial discrimination in current European contexts.
+Instead of thinking in terms of democracies being vulnerable to racism, we consider that the persistence of an equation between the West and democracy is racially produced: 'Being Western means being democratic, even though such an assertion belies the impact of colonialism and racism on the subversion of any meaningful notion of democracy' (Sayyid 2010, 65).
+Democracy is not therefore about a political regime or governmental procedures, but rather about the re-enacting of an identity and a culture that is taken as superior, universal, transcendent.
+Western cultural formation is thus discursively produced as democratic and distinct from others (Ibid., 70) and thus, racism is always constructed as an externality, a deviation.
+In the following section I analyse more in detail the silencing of institutional racism in the framing of the political debate about the rise of racism in Europe in the mid-1980s.
+The terms of the conversation are very familiar to those we are witnessing thirty years later: the impact of the economic crisis, the increase of immigration 'flows' from non-Western countries and the rise of extreme right organisations and political parties.

-3. Framing the Political Debate on (the Threat of) Racism in Europe: the 'Evrigenis Report' (1985)
+3. Framing the political debate on (the threat of) racism in Europe: the Evrigenis Report (1985)

-The Report published by the European Parliament's Committee of Inquiry into the Rise of Fascism and Racism in Europe, known as the Evrigenis Report after the rapporteur, the Greek MEP and legal scholar Dimitrios Evrigenis, delivered in December 1985, is considered to have marked the beginning of the process of policy/legal development in the area of racism and the central role of the EP (Givens and Case 2014, 7).6 The Committee's inquiry centred on three core issues: the rise of extreme-right parties and groups ("fascist and racialist"), the relationship between this phenomenon and the effects of the socio-economic crisis, such as the rise of unemployment, and, finally, the examination of Member States' mechanisms to respond to these organisations.
-Between the end of 1984 until mid-1985, the Committee gathered information from a diversity of participants, including scholars, public officials, high rank politicians, members of social movements and think tanks, journalists, trade unions, both in oral and written submission at public hearings or written testimonies,7 and they also consulted documents sent by the national and the European parliaments.
-I have identified three main interrelated narratives in the Evrigenis Report:
+The Report published by the European Parliament's Committee of Inquiry into the Rise of Fascism and Racism in Europe (European Parliament 1986), known as the Evrigenis Report, after the rapporteur, the Greek MEP and legal scholar, Dimitrios Evrigenis, delivered in December 1985, is considered to have marked the beginning of the process of policy/legal development in the area of racism and the central role of the EP (Givens and Case 2014, 7).6 The Committee's inquiry centred on three core issues: the rise of extreme-right parties and groups ('fascist and racialist'), the relationship between this phenomenon and the effects of the socio-economic crisis, such as the rise of unemployment, and, finally, the examination of Member States' mechanisms to respond to this organizations.
+Between the end of 1984 until mid-1985, the Committee gathered information from a diversity of participants, including scholars, public officials, high rank politicians, members of social movements and think tanks, journalists, trade unions, both in oral and written submission at public hearings or written testimonies,7 and they also consulted